bluesky/tiled/README.md

 ## Example

-Serve a "Catalog", a Python object backed by some generated data, directory of files, network resource, or database
+Serve a "Tree", a Python object backed by some generated data, directory of files, network resource, or database

 ```